thaliproject/thali/ThaliAndCouch.md

 ### Replication - The Replication Service

 For now any database created on a device will be replicated to all other devices by the replication service.
-Due to the often unique requirements of Thali replication including handling disconnected remote entities, Tor, httpkey, quotas, etc. we will almost certainly have our own bespoke replication service rather than try to use the replication service built into CouchDB.
+Due to the often unique requirements of Thali replication including handling disconnected remote entities, Tor, httpkey, quotas, etc. we will almost certainly have our own bespoke replication service that can manage these issues.

 For now all replication will be 'last writer wins'.
 That is, if there is a conflict whichever entry has the newest time stamp will win.